FREE TO START · iOS

 How is this different from Carfax?

-Carfax sells accident-and-title history for ~$40 — backward-looking.
+Carfax sells accident-and-title history for about $40.
+That's backward-looking.
 VINly is forward-looking: a verdict, a fair-offer number, walk-away triggers, and the message to send the seller, based on the listing itself plus public sources on the model.
 Different tool, different job.
 Run VINly first; if the listing passes, then maybe pay for Carfax.

 Is VINly affiliated with Facebook Marketplace?